christophgil/ZipROFS/README.md

 The reason lies within the closed source shared library <i>timsdata.dll</i>.
 Reading proprietary mass spectrometry files with this library creates a huge amount of file system requests.
+These many requests have to pass the user-space-kernel boundary.
-Furthermore file reading is not sequential.
+Another reason for reduced performance is that file reading is not sequential.

 To solve the performance problem, we

- - Reimplement ZipROFS using the language C [ZIPsFS](https://github.com/christophgil/ZIPsFS).
+ - Re-implement ZipROFS using the language C: [ZIPsFS](https://github.com/christophgil/ZIPsFS).

  - Catching  calls to the file API using the <i>LD_PRELOAD</i> technique.
    Filtering the calls and implementing a cache for directory listings: [cache_readdir_stat](https://github.com/christophgil/cache_readdir_stat)